Landau-Lifshitz-Navier-Stokes Equations: Large Deviations and Relationship to The Energy Equality: Statement of Results

-\dhedit{\paragraph{Our results in light of Tao's Counterexample} Let us finally comment on our results concerning the energy equality (\ref{eq: general energy equality}) in light of Tao's `averaged Navier-Stokes'.
-In the paper \cite{tao2016finite}, the author constructs a modification of the bilinear convective term $(u\cdot \nabla)u$, satisfying the same cancellation law, but for which the solutions to the averaged Navier-Stokes equations have a finite portion of the energy escaping to infinite Fourier modes in finite time.
-This makes precise the `\emph{supercriticality barrier}' that the energy inequality is not enough to guarantee smoothness of solutions to Navier-Stokes without using more specific features of the bilinear operator.
-Our strategy relies entirely on the compactness that can be deduced from the (supercritical) energy inequality\footnote{Indeed, as shown by the examples in Section \ref{sec-9}, any regularity higher than $\XX$ can be destroyed by the effects of the rough drift with negligible large-deviation cost.} and a `top-down' analysis (starting at the level of the PDE), which would equally be possible for Tao's averaged nonlinearity.
-On the other hand, proving the identity (\ref{eq: general energy equality}) for all times $0\le t\le T$ for a class of trajectories $\mathcal{C}$ would imply that each $u\in \mathcal{C}$ is continuous in the norm topology of $H$, which is incompatible with the escape of energy to infinity.
-This suggests (but does not prove) that there is no strategy in our current framework which would allow us to make an unconditional statement in place of Theorem \ref{thrm: Energy Equality}.
-Similarly, in the setting of the averaged nonlinearity, Remark \ref{rmk: violations of EI} would show that the time-reversal of solutions to the averaged equations violate the lower bound, and the lower bound without restriction would thus be false in this context.} \paragraph{LDP for local-in-time solutions} Finally, let us remark on literature relevant to Theorem \ref{thm: LDPstrong}.
-Large deviations of the stochastic Allen-Cahn equation, including the possibility of blowup, was studied by Hairer-Weber \cite{HW}, although their framework differs from ours in assigning the whole trajectory to a single graveyard state if there is blowup, rather than tracking the behaviour up to the blowup time.
-Our analysis is also different from the SDE case (see, for example Azencott \cite{AZ}): In moving to the PDE setting, it is possible for the process to blow up in one sense (in our case, the divergence of stronger norms) while remaining bounded in another: there is therefore no contradiction between showing blowup in Theorem \ref{thm: LDPstrong} and the global existence required for Theorem \ref{thrm: LDP}.
+\paragraph{\textbf{LDP for local-in-time solutions}} Finally, let us remark on literature relevant to Theorem \ref{thm: LDPstrong}.
+Large deviations of the stochastic Allen-Cahn equation, including the possibility of blowup, was studied by Hairer-Weber \cite{HW}, although their framework differs from the one underlying Theorem \ref{thm: LDPstrong} in assigning the whole trajectory to a single graveyard state if there is blowup, rather than tracking the behaviour up to the blowup time.
+The analysis in Section \ref{sec-9} is also different from the SDE case (see, for example Azencott \cite{AZ}).
+In moving to the PDE setting, it is possible for the process to blow up in one sense (in the present case, the divergence of stronger norms) while remaining bounded in another: there is therefore no contradiction between showing blowup in Theorem \ref{thm: LDPstrong} and the global existence required for Theorem \ref{thrm: LDP}.
 This is different from the SDE setting, where there is an unambiguous notion of blowup.